-Bridgemarq is a long-established Canadian-based real estate services firm focused on providing services to real estate Brokers and their REALTORS[®].
-Services provided to Brokers and their REALTORS[®] are intended to assist them with the profitable, efficient and effective delivery of real estate sales services in the communities they serve.
+Bridgemarq is a long-established Canadian-based real estate services firm focused on providing services to real estate Brokers and their REALTORS®.
+Services provided to Brokers and their REALTORS® are intended to assist them with the profitable, efficient and effective delivery of real estate sales services in the communities they serve.
 Through a portfolio of highly regarded real estate Franchise brands, Bridgemarq caters to the diverse service requirements of regional real estate professionals across Canada.
-Bridgemarq serves Canadian consumers and real estate professionals with some the most relied-upon real estate portals Canada, including royallepage.ca, royallepagecommercial.com, johnstonanddaniel.ca and viacapitalevendu.com.
-Together they attracted close to 60 million visits in 2022, making them among the busiest real estate websites in Canada.
+Bridgemarq serves Canadian consumers and real estate professionals with some of the most relied-upon real estate portals in Canada, including royallepage.ca, royallepagecommercial.com, johnstonanddaniel.ca and viacapitalevendu.com.
+Together they attracted close to 60 million visits in 2023, making them among the busiest real estate websites in Canada.
+Upon completing the Transaction, Bridgemarq will expand its service offering to REALTORS® through its Brokerage Operations.

-Bridgemarq's objective is to provide its stakeholders with an investment vehicle that pays a significant portion of its Distributable Cash to shareholders and the holder of Class B Units, subject to working capital requirements and other investment opportunities.
-Revenue is driven primarily by Franchise Fees derived from long-term Franchise Agreements.
+Bridgemarq's objective is to be the leading provider of real estate services to REALTORS® and Brokerages across Canada.
+Historically, it has provided its stakeholders with an investment vehicle that pays a significant portion of its cash flow to shareholders and the holder of Class B Units, subject to working capital requirements and other investment opportunities.
+Revenue for the Franchise Operations is driven primarily by Franchise Fees derived from long-term Franchise Agreements.
 These Franchise Fees have traditionally been weighted toward fees that are fixed in nature, which moderates the impact of cyclical variations in Canadian residential real estate.
-In response to the global pandemic resulting from the spread of COVID-19, Bridgemarq offered the Pandemic Fee Relief Plan (the "Relief Plan") effective April 1 to December 31, 2020, which resulted in a temporary suspension of Fixed Franchise Fees and higher Variable Franchise Fees for approximately 82% of REALTORS® in the Franchise Network.
-Effective January 1, 2021, all Franchisees reverted to the traditional fee plan.

-Bridgemarq has no employees.
-Bridgemarq is party to the Management Services Agreement with the Manager whereby the Manager performs all management services on behalf of Bridgemarq.
-As a result, the underlying costs of Bridgemarq are comprised primarily of management fees paid under the MSA, public company operating costs and carrying costs associated with Bridgemarq's debt.
+Prior to the completion of the Transaction, Bridgemarq had no employees.
+Bridgemarq was party to the Management Services Agreement with the Manager whereby the Manager performed all management services on behalf of Bridgemarq.
+As a result, the underlying costs of Bridgemarq have been comprised primarily of management fees paid under the MSA, public company operating costs and carrying costs associated with Bridgemarq's debt.
+The Manager was acquired by Bridgemarq as part of the Transaction on March 31, 2024.

-Key drivers that impact Bridgemarq's financial and operating performance include:
+Key drivers that impact the financial and operating performance of Bridgemarq's Franchise Operations include:

-- the stability of Bridgemarq's revenue streams; - the number of REALTORS® in the Franchise Network; - transactional dollar volumes generated in Canadian residential real estate markets; - REALTOR® productivity; and - products and services offered to REALTORS®
+- the stability of Bridgemarq's revenue streams; - the number of REALTORS® in the Franchise Network; - transactional dollar volumes generated in Canadian residential real estate markets; - REALTOR® productivity; and - products and services offered to REALTORS.[®]